denisetroglio/practicing_js/README.md

 ## 👨‍💻 Exercises:

-* document.querySelector('.js_class').innerHTML;
+- document.querySelector('.js_class').innerHTML;

-* classList.add;
+- classList.add;

-* classList.remove;
+- classList.remove;

-* Deshabilitando botones;
+- Deshabilitando botones;

-* getElementById;
+- getElementById;

 ### In this section:

-* How to use variables and constants in JavaScript to store values ​​and be able to use them later and also that our code is readable by other programmers.
+- How to use variables and constants in JavaScript to store values ​​and be able to use them later and also that our code is readable by other programmers.

-* How to read and modify the content of HTML tags.
+- How to read and modify the content of HTML tags.
-* How to add and remove classes from HTML tags.
+- How to add and remove classes from HTML tags.

 # 2.2 Introduction to programming 2:

 ## 👨‍💻 Exercises:

+- Create a new class with JS;